-As a society, we are fortunate to have many endowments and foundations whose assets support important work in our communities.
-These assets are most commonly distributed using a spending or distribution policy.
-Consequently, the success of an investment program is commonly defined by its capability to support this spending or distribution policy while preserving purchasing power and allowing for the modest growth of real wealth.
+Endowments and foundations provide financial support to nonprofits doing important work within our communities.
+Assets from these endowments are distributed using a spending or distribution policy.
+The success of an investment program is defined by its capability to support the goals and spending needs of an organization.

 Distribution | 4.25% of Market Value |